NSombekke/Logic-LLM/blogpost.md

 After the problem formulator has translated the natural language question into LTL and options into runs, we pass them to the logical reasoner.
 This reasoner checks for the validity of runs, verifying whether a given run satisfies the specified LTL formula.
 Runs are either accepted or rejected based on their compliance with the LTL formula, and consequently, the model is able to select one of the multiple-choice answers.

 We employ a Python module to derive its associated Deterministic Finite State Automaton $M_{\phi}$.
-We integrate the *Flloat* Python library to translate LTL formulas (in CNF form) with finite-trace semantics into a minimal Deterministic Finite State Automaton (DFA) using MONA [3] (TODO wat is mona?).
+We integrate the *Flloat* Python library (TODO bron) to translate LTL formulas (in CNF form) with finite-trace semantics into a minimal Deterministic Finite State Automaton (DFA) using MONA [3] (TODO wat is mona?).
 This conversion is guaranteed by Theorem 1.
 The resultigng  DFA ($M_{\phi}$) encapsulates the temporal constraints specified by the LTL formula, enabling efficient reasoning over finite traces.
 The trace-based satisfiability reasoning enhances the framework's capability to address temporal aspects of logical reasoning problems.

 **Theorem 1** [Vardi and Wolper, 1994 [10]]: For any LTL formula $\psi$, a Büchi automaton $M_{\psi}$ can be constructed, having a number of states that is at most exponential in the length of $\psi$.
 The language of $M_{\psi}$, denoted as $L(M_{\psi})$, encompasses the set of models of $\psi$.